Abdalrahman-Alhamod/Al-Aqsa-Mosque/README.md

 - **Physical Movement (Sun, Birds)**: Witness dynamic movement of the sun and birds for added realism. 🌅🦅
 - **Crashes and Obstacles Physics**: Experience realistic physics for crashes and obstacles in the environment. 🚧

-## Gallery 📷
-- Explore the **[Screenshots](./Screenshots)** directory and dive into the immersive world of the Al Aqsa Mosque Project through a collection of captivating images showcasing various aspects.

 ## Controls 🎮

 - 'W', 'S', 'A', 'D': Move around the scene 🚶‍♂️